On the Distribution of Partially Symmetric Codes for Automorphism Ensemble Decoding: Conclusions

 \section{Conclusions}

-In this letter, the distribution of codes yielding good performances under automorphism ensemble decoding, i.e. having the largest minimum distance possible and being partially symmetric, is given.
-The distribution shows that almost any dimension exhibits at least one code for $N\leq 256$.
-Moreover, we prove that all the codes found have an absorption group allowing valuable equivalent classes under SC.
+In this paper, the distribution of codes yielding good performance under \gls{ae} decoding was given.
+These codes are RM-polar and partially symmetric.
+The distribution showed that almost any dimension exhibits at least one code for $N\leq 256$.
+Moreover, the percentage of higher symmetric codes grows with code length.
+We also proved that all \gls{rmpsc} codes exhibit valuable equivalence classes under \gls{sc}, confirming the existence of good codes under \gls{ae}-\gls{sc} for most dimensions.